-During this period of difficult tensions between Paul and the church in Corinth the collection he had asked them to make had been on hold.
+During this period of difficult tensions between Paul and the church in Corinth, the matter of the collection had been on hold.
 Using his gifts of tact and diplomacy, Titus was able to restore good relations and now once again he is able to exhort them to excel in their generosity:

 6 So we urged Titus, just as he had earlier made a beginning, to bring also to completion this act of grace on your part.
 7 But since you excel in everything – in faith, in speech, in knowledge, in complete earnestness and in the love we have kindled in you – see that you also excel in this grace of giving.2 Corinthians 8:6-7

-I think this valuable role played by Titus is often something we miss but it is clearly implied in 2 Corinthians 7-8.
-He was the peacemaker who was able to succeed in winning over the Corinthians where both Timothy and Paul had struggled.
+I think this valuable role played by Titus is easily missed, but it is clearly implied in 2 Corinthians 7-8.
+He was the peacemaker who was able to succeed in winning over the Corinthians, something both Timothy and Paul had struggled to do.
 We all need such people in our lives because such tensions are unavoidable.
 Differing personalities, opinions, visions and values can sometimes lead to conflict.
 In those times we need a Titus to help us navigate our way through!